cmndrsn/mer-quality/content/survey-items.md

 #### Verification & testing

 -   (If applicable) Test data annotations are accessible with reasonable effort.
--   If parts of the data (music, lyrics, album covers, etc) are copyrighted, precalculated features are accessible with reasonable effort.
+-   If parts of the data (music, lyrics, album covers, etc) are copyrighted, pre-calculated features are accessible with reasonable effort.

 ###

 #### Review

 -   Please click next without editing this page.
 You will be able to revise your responses on the next page.
 -   Here you can review and edit your responses.
 Make sure you click "next" once you are finished to ensure your responses save.
 Updates will be recorded automatically.
 IMPORTANT: if you responded to an item multiple times, please only edit the row containing your latest response.
 -   Thank you for your time.
 You may now close this tab, or make additional changes and click next.

 #### TODO

 Define what we mean by documentation (details about trusted repos, etc.)

-Terms:
-- Trusted repository
-- Documentation
-- Precalculated features
-- Have baseline models been applied? (bonus Q)?
+Terms: - Trusted repository - Documentation - Precalculated features - Have baseline models been applied? (bonus Q)?